 4. If the Check Engine Light is OFF, and there are no fault codes, go to Step 5.
 If fault codes are present, refer to the appropriate Ford diagnostic charts and perform the required step-by-step checks to isolate the problem.

 5. If the transmission is still having a problem, connect a Ford Transmission Tester (Rotunda 007-00085) and follow the appropriate tester instructions to determine if the problem is internal.
 Essentially, this involves checking internal transmission pressures and the operation of the various sensors and control solenoids.

 FORD TRANSMISSION FAILURE

-My advice if you need a transmission is to deal with a reputable transmission shop, independent repair garage or Ford dealer who will guarantee their work.
-A quality rebuilt transmission should come with a two year or longer warranty.
-The total job should not cost more than $2200 to $3000 (the price will vary depending on the shop's hourly labor rate, and the cost of the rebuilt transmission).
+My advice if you need a transmission rebuilt or replaced is to deal with a reputable transmission shop, independent repair garage or Ford dealer who will guarantee their work.
+A quality rebuilt transmission should come with a warranty (typically 1 to 3 years) including labor.